.tpl files) that render into multiple output formats — CSV, XML, HTML, TXT, or PDF. The source code is publicly available on GitHub.

 Even though the file content must follow the output format, make sure to save it with a

 .tpl extension.
-This is required for the template to work properly.Setting up your environment
+This is required for the template to work properly.Setting up your data sources

 The placeholder structure follows a path-based syntax: